syncfusion-content/fileformat-docs/File-Formats/PDF/Loading-and-saving-document/Open-and-Save-PDF-document-AWS.md

 # Open and save PDF document in Amazon Web Services (AWS)

 The [Syncfusion .NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core) is used to create, read, and edit PDF documents programatically without the dependency of Adobe Acrobat.
-Using this library, you can **open and save PDF document in Amazon Web Services (AWS)**.
+Using this library, users can **open and save PDF document in Amazon Web Services (AWS)**.

 N> If this is your first time working with Amazon Web Services (AWS), please refer to the dedicated AWS resources.
 This section explains how to open and save a PDF document in C# using the .NET Core PDF library in AWS.